Skip to content

 LambdaUpdateWrapper<User> lambdaUpdateWrapper = updateWrapper.lambda();

-// Use Lambda expressions to construct update conditions
+// Use Lambda expressions to build update conditions

 lambdaUpdateWrapper.set(User::getName, "李四");

-• The lambda method returns a LambdaWrapper object, with the specific type depending on the Wrapper type it is called on.
+• The lambda method returns a LambdaWrapper object.
+The specific type depends on the type of Wrapper that calls it.

-• Calling the lambda method on a QueryWrapper will return a LambdaQueryWrapper.
+• Calling the lambda method on a QueryWrapper returns a LambdaQueryWrapper.

-• Calling the lambda method on an UpdateWrapper will return a LambdaUpdateWrapper.
+• Calling the lambda method on an UpdateWrapper returns a LambdaUpdateWrapper.

-• Using Lambda expressions avoids directly specifying field names as strings, reducing errors and improving code readability.
+• Using Lambda expressions helps you avoid using strings directly to specify field names, which reduces errors and improves code readability.

 Using TypeHandler

-Special handling is required when using typeHandler in wrapper by utilizing the formatSqlMaybeWithParam method
+When using typeHandler in wrapper, special handling is required using the formatSqlMaybeWithParam method

 // Query